The past few months, I've been trying to make healthy changes in my life.

 Since it's made with canned tomatoes, this jam can be made pretty much year-round, though I'd suggest swapping out for 1 lb of fresh Romas once fresh tomato season rolls around.

 You'll likely have some leftovers, since the recipe makes a little over 2 cups of jam, but I think you'll find it makes a rather stellar substitute for ketchup (it's particularly kickass with oven-baked sweet potato fries dusted with a little garam masala).
 In fact, you may never go back to ketchup again.

 As a combination, the patties and tomato jam are surprisingly versatile.

-I originally intended them to be served up together as an appetizer or small tapas/mezze style plate, but they’re also substantial enough to double up as a tasty meatless main – just pair them up with a simple green salad for a quick lunch, or pop them in a soft bun with a generous slathering of jam for an Indian-inspired take on vegetarian burgers.
+I originally intended them to be served up together as an appetizer or small tapas/mezze style plate, but they're also substantial enough to double up as a tasty meatless main.
+All you need to turn them into a meal is a simple side salad for a quick lunch, or pop them in a soft bun with a generous slathering of jam for an Indian-inspired vegetarian burger.

 These dense lentil patties are crispy on the outside, soft on the inside, and generously spiced throughout - especially when topped with a dollop of brick-red spicy tomato jam.

 - 2 tbsp olive oil

 - 1 shallot, finely minced